-The Adventures of Christopher Cross and Family are fictional stories based on real life situations.
-Grades K-6 will find these stories fun and easy to understand; the objective is to reinforce biblical truths and applications.
-Today's adventure lesson is on Forgiveness.
+Sample "Samson's Fish Dinner," one of Cheryl Mariano's eight fictional stories based on real life situations.
+Grades K-5 will find her stories fun and easy to understand.
+The objective is to reinforce biblical truths and applications, with each story including a simple, fun activity for children.
+Available now on Amazon.

 Forgiving one another, even as God for Christ's sake hath forgiven you.